 Warts aren’t pleasant to see on your skin, and they’re contagious enough that you might spread them to others without a second thought.
 Clear Skin Dermatology in St. Charles, Oak Park, and Sycamore, Illinois, uses several different approaches to treat warts and stop their spread.
-To explore treatments for your warts, call the nearest office or book an appointment online today.
+To explore treatments for your warts, call the nearest office or request an appointment online today.

 Warts are a type of skin growth that starts when you come into contact with a certain virus.
 While they’re usually pretty small, they spread easily.
 If you touch another part of your body with your wart, you can develop another wart in that area.

 Warts take on varied appearances based on where they grow and the general thickness of your skin in that area.
 Your palms and the soles of your feet are two of the most likely places to get warts, and they often become calloused in these areas because of the thicker skin.